nyorain/vil/docs/own/done.md

+- [x] bump api version as far as possible when creating instance? not sure if anything could go wrong in practice
+- [x] insert command buffer timing queries
+- [x] track query pools
+- [x] track buffer views
+- [x] should probably not be possible to ever unselect ParentCommands in cb viewer (CommandTypeFlags).
+Just always display them?
+- [x] CommandMemBlock alignment handling might currently be wrong since we don't take the alignment of the beginning of the mem block into account, might be less than __STDCPP_DEFAULT_NEW_ALIGNMENT__ due to obj size.
+	  Handle it as we do in ThreadMemBlock
+- [x] when we select a resource of type X should we set the current filter to X in the resource gui?
+Can be somewhat confusing at the moment
+- [x] figure out how to correctly match swapchain.frameSubmissions to the commandHook state.
+See TODO in cb.cpp `dlg_assert(found)`
+- [x] when there are multiple commands with the same match value, choose the one with the smaller difference in Command.relID?
+	  Or (more properly; harder to determine) just go by order then.
 - [x] make sure the environment variables for overlays/window creation work as specified in readme everywhere
 - [x] resource viewer: we don't know which handle is currently selected